Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Methods

 \section{Methods}

-In this work, we study random and informed down-sampling in the context of three selection schemes commonly used in GP: tournament selection, fitness-proportionate selection, and lexicase selection.
-Specifically, we compare problem-solving success using PushGP on four program synthesis problems and four symbolic regression problems.
+In this work, we study random and informed down-sampling in the context of four selection schemes commonly used in GP: tournament selection, fitness-proportionate selection, implicit fitness sharing and lexicase selection.

+Our first series of experiments analyzes the performance of each specific selection and down-sampling combination.
+The second set of experiments focuses on determining how varying the strength of selection pressure influences the efficacy of down-sampling.
+For each of these experiments, we compare problem-solving success on six program synthesis problems as detailed in the following section.